mvolkmann/blog/src/zig.md

 The first public release was in February, 2016.

 Despite still being in beta, it has been adopted by many projects.
-The current version of Zig is 0.11.0 and is expected to reach 1.0 in 2025.
+The current version of Zig is 0.11.0.
+Zig is expected to reach 1.0 in 2025, after 10 years of work.
+Rust took nine years to reach 1.0, so the time frames are similar.

 Development of Zig is managed by the Zig Software Foundation (ZSF) which is a non-profit organization.